This guide is based on Xcode 8.0.

 This guide focuses on the bare minimum required to start broadcasting.
 Make sure to familiarize yourself with the example apps in the SDK bundles for a more complete overview.

-Enter a suitable product name, your organization and identifier
+• Enter a suitable product name and add your team and your organization identifier

-If your development environment is set up for it, you can use CocoaPods to install the Bambuser SDK:s.
+If your development environment is set up for it, you can use CocoaPods (opens new window) to install the Bambuser SDK:s.

 The Bambuser broadcasting library has the following dependencies: